-Authorship Matters – Author Rank Markup: Semantic Infographic
+Authorship Matters – Author Rank Markup: Semantic Guidance

 I’ve been attempting to evangelize for authorship, since I’ve always been a big believer in content production and work with editorial teams consistently.
 Interesting to note that none of the writers or editors I’ve spoken with have heard of authorship markup and that they often question the value of author rank to them.
 “What’s In It For Me?”
 (WIIFM) seems to dominate initial conversations and I understand that.
 Content producers prefer to be judged by their audience before worrying about search engines.